 Luckily it won’t come to that.
-I’ve gathered a list of top considerations for how to choose email marketing software for your small business.
-Refer to these as you weight the options.
+This article will point out the top considerations for how to choose email marketing software for your small business.
+Refer to these as you weigh the options.
 This will make sorting the winners from the duds a piece of cake.
 You’ll also avoid the painstaking process of later changing email marketing providers.

-If you’re brand new to email marketing, read my article, “What is email marketing and how does it work?.”
+If you’re brand new to email marketing, you might want to read our article, “What is email marketing and how does it work?.”
 Then come back to this article to decide on the best software options for your small business.

 Here’s How to Choose Email Marketing Software for Your Small Business …